 Teal Overview

-Teal splits into three subtypes: Low-Teal, Basic-Teal, and High-Teal.
-Treatment is different for each subtype.
-Low-Teal has only one intermediate risk factor, with all the remaining factors being like those of Sky.
-Low-Teal is very similar to Sky and treatment with active surveillance is feasible.
-As such, men with Low-Teal should read our articles on Sky.
-Men with Basic-Teal have somewhat more extensive disease in their biopsy specimen, but less than 50 percent of their cores are cancerous.
-High-Teal, on the other hand, has two or more intermediate-risk characteristics, a Gleason grade of 4+3=7, or Gleason 7 in more than 50% of the cores.
-(See Appendices I and II for further information about Teal’s subtypes.)
-High-Teal, and even Basic-Teal can metastasize.
-So a staging bone scan and an MRI or CT scan of the abdomen and pelvis should be performed before starting any treatment.
+Teal splits into three subtypes: Low, Basic, and High-Teal.
+Low-Teal has only one intermediate risk factor, with all the remaining predictive factors being the same as Sky.
+Treatment options for Teal encompass a wide spectrum, ranging from surveillance alone for some men in Low-Teal to multimodality therapy with seeds, IMRT and TIP in men who are in the High-Teal category.
+Low-Teal can be very similar to Sky.
+As such, men with Low-Teal should read Section II starting at Chapter 7.
+Men with Basic-Teal have somewhat more extensive disease in their biopsy specimens, but less than 50 percent of their cores are cancerous.
+Men with High-Teal, on the other hand, have two or more intermediate-risk characteristics, a Gleason grade of 4+3=7, or Gleason 7 in more than 50% of the biopsy cores.
+High-Teal and even Basic-Teal can metastasize.
+It is prudent therefore to do additional staging with MRI and PSMA-PET scans.

 Using Scientific Studies to Compare Treatment Options